tihilv/Omtt/docs/readme.md

 ### Custom Markup Operations

 Operations are the main building blocks of Omtt.
-They define workflow of template processing and perform writing to the output stream.
+They define the workflow of template processing and perform writing to the output stream.
 Omtt has a limited number of default operations but the list might be easily extended using custom operations.

-Assume the task is to implement an Omtt feature that converts inner template part to Base64 format.
-To make task slightly more complicated assume that sometimes the conversion should be performed using terminating `=` symbol, and sometimes it should be omitted.
+Assume the task is to implement an Omtt feature that converts the inner template part to Base64 format.
+To make the task slightly more complicated assume that sometimes the conversion should be performed using the terminating `=` symbol, and sometimes it should be omitted.

-The task might be solved using custom markup operation that implements `ITemplateOperation` interface.
+The task might be solved using a custom markup operation that implements `ITemplateOperation` interface.

 The interface has three main parts:
 - operation name (operations are case-sensitive),
 - main conversion method,
-- method for extraction the data scheme of the operation.
+- method for extracting the data scheme of the operation.

 A sample implementation:
 ```c#